danielscherzer/VersionedBackup/readme.md

-Tool for creating versioned backups.
+Tool for copying folder hierarchies with versioning.
+No directory/file is deleted, but only moved to a separate folder.

 See the [change log](CHANGELOG.md) for changes, features and road map.